In from the Side: Plot

 At the club's New Year's Eve party, Warren sends a text to Mark while Gareth uses his phone.
 After seeing the text, Gareth tells Henry and John out of revenge for getting benched, causing John to attack Mark.
-Mark leaves the party after Warren refuses to intervene.
-He comes home to find Richard with a naked photo Mark took of Warren during one of their trysts in Richard's condo, revealing one of Mark's teammates told him everything.
+Mark leaves the party after Warren refuses to intervene, and comes home to find Richard with a photo Mark took of a naked Warren, revealing one of Mark's teammates told him everything.
 Richard breaks up with Mark and kicks him out.
 The club decides to drop the B team after Mark quits, but Warren convinces Mark to rejoin.
 With Mark and Henry, B team wins the final game.
-Richard comes to see Mark play for the first time.
-Mark makes amends for the affair, but they decide to stay separated.
-After the game, Warren reveals that he and John are leaving the club, but is willing to leave John for Mark and start over, but Mark declines.
+Richard comes to see Mark play for the first and last time.
+Mark tries to make amends for the affair, but they decide to stay separated.
+After the game, Warren reveals that he and John are leaving the club, but is willing to break-up with John for Mark and start over, but Mark declines.
 At the club's celebration, Henry receives honours for the match.
-Mark feels at ease with the camaraderie of his team mates, and sees a player from the opposing team staring at him – similar to how he and Warren met, signaling his potential to be open to new relationships.
+Mark feels at ease with the camaraderie of his teammates, and sees a player from the opposing team staring at him, similar to how he and Warren met, signaling him to being open to new relationships.